 Junking a car in Iowa isn’t about getting cash or having it removed from your property, it’s about protecting the environment.
 About 80% of your junk car can be recycled, either by reusing the parts or by melting them all down for the metal so that it too can be reused.
 Junking an old car instead of fixing it and replacing it with a newer model reduces emissions and pollution, as well as strains on oil reserves.

 Iowa junk car buyers must be licensed and accept only vehicles with a clear title or certificate of authority.
 Junk car removal in Iowa is heavily regulated due to rampant criminal activity, unlicensed junk car buyers, and unscrupulous junk yards, Iowa junk car removal is looked on with scrutiny.
 The DMV even has a reporting system for those who fall victim to or suspect a junk car buyer.
 Junk Car Medics is a licensed Iowa junk car buyer, and we are more than happy to buy your junk car for cash and sell it to local junk yards and scrap yards to be recycled and parts reused.

-What is the Iowa Car Wrecking and Disposal Program?
+What is the Iowa Cash for Junk Cars Program?

 The state of Iowa has a car wrecking and disposal program that requires junk car buyers to report end-of-life vehicles and junk cars that they buy.

-Listed below are the four main car wrecking and disposal programs in Iowa.
+Listed below are the four main steps of the cash for junk cars programs in Iowa.